What happens to the money I raise?

 What if I have a flat tire?

-The Ride is a fully supported event and provides a professional bike mechanic (with supplies), massage therapist, daily route maps, marked roads, rest stops, emergency phone numbers, SAG vehicles, and overnight camping sites with showers.
+The Ride is a fully supported event and provides a professional bike mechanic (with supplies), massage therapist, daily route maps, marked roads, rest stops, emergency phone numbers, Safety vehicles, and overnight camping sites with showers.
 In addition, breakfast and dinner are provided for participants.

 Where do I sleep and shower?